North Yorkshire Safeguarding Children Partnership

 - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.

-- Ensure the school child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this;
+- Ensure the school child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors and staff regarding this.

 - Ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this; and

-- Link with the NYSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding arrangements.

 Child protection file

-- Where children leave the school ensure their child protection file is transferred to the new school as soon as possibl This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.
+- Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possibl This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.
 Receiving schools should ensure that key staff such as DSLs and SENCOs are aware as required.

-- Ensure that, if a child goes missing or leaves to be educated at home, the child protection file is forwarded to the Safeguarding Unit Manager, County Hall, Northallerton, DL7 8AE ensuring secure transit and obtaining confirmation of receipt.
+- Ensure that, if a child goes missing or leaves to be educated at home, the child protection file is stored securely in school in line with school’s data storage arrangements.

-- Ensure that the key worker in Prevention Service or Children’s Social Care is informed where the child leaves the school.
+- Ensure that the worker North Yorkshire Children & Families Service is informed where the child leaves the school.

-- During term time always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what “available” means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable.
+- During term time always be available (during school hours) for staff in the school or college to discuss any safeguarding concerns.
+Whilst generally speaking the DSL (or deputy) would be expected to be available in person, it is a matter for individual schools, working with the DSL, to define what “available” means and whether in exceptional circumstances availability via phone and or Skype or other such mediums is acceptable

 - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the This responsibility should not be delegated.

-- read at least part one and Annex A of KCSiE 2016 and, in particular, will:
+- read at least part one and Annex A of KCSIE 2019

 - be aware of the signs of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection